warthog-network/website/src/content/news/AMAbitcointry.md

 I was not one of the original founders but I joined the project very early.
 At that time, Warthog's GitHub page stated that the project was just a side project of the developers to build their own cryptocurrency for fun.
 So initially there was no real bigger goal behind the project.
 But that changed with time because eventually people began to take the project serious.
 When I came to the project and checked the code, I realized that I could use it as a basis to implement an idea for a new Proof of Work algorithm that I had been thinking about for quite some time: the Janushash algorithm.
 After that in addition to this algorithm we planned to add light-weight hard-coded DeFi and browser nodes.
-This makes Warthog primarily a project primarily focused on innovation.
+This makes Warthog a project primarily focused on innovation.

 <br/><br/>